 As of this writing, we’re still waiting for eggs at Fort St. Vrain.
-The second Decorah North egg is three days and 22 hours old.
+The first Decorah North egg is seven days old and the second is four days old.

-What do embyronic eagles look they look like as they develop and grow inside their eggs?
+What do embryonic eagles look like as they grow and develop inside their eggs?
 Dr. Peter Sharpe from the Institute for Wildlife Studies developed a table of bald eagle embryonic development based on work done by Hamburger and Hamilton (1951).
 While not all bald eagle eggs hatch in 35 days, the stages of development look something like this…

 Development of a chick, drawing from Frank Lillie photos.
 Artist William Sillin